benj-lazaro/modern-python3-bootcamp/README.md

 # The Modern Python 3 Bootcamp
-A documented revisit on learning Python 3, the standard library, some 3rd-party libraries & APIs
+Documented revisit on Python 3, the standard library, related 3rd-party libraries & APIs

 ## What is it?
-Based on Colt Steele's <b>The Modern Python 3 Bootcamp</b> available on Udemy.
+Based on Colt Steele's <b>The Modern Python 3 Bootcamp</b>, currently available on Udemy.